Maseno-Debate/MasenoLawtomator/README.md

 Developer → Macros → Run
 ```

-Or assign them to keyboard shortcuts for faster drafting.
+You can assign keyboard shortcuts for speed.

 ---